 The Corporation's reportable segments are consistent with the Corporation's geographic regions in which the Corporation operates.
 In determining the Corporation's segment structure, the Corporation considered the basis on which management reviews the financial and operational performance and whether any of the Corporation's mining operations share similar economic, operational and regulatory characteristics.
-The Corporation includes the Parral project, royalty interests, and any exploration as the Mexico segment and the Corporation's corporate offices as the Canadian segment.
-Discontinued operations include the Santa Gertrudis project and are shown as a separate segment.
+The Corporation considers the Parral project as the Mexico segment, the Corporation's corporate offices as the Canadian segment, and the Santa Gertrudis and San Diego properties as discontinued operations.